hapijs/joi/API.md

 #### `string.insensitive()`

-Allows the value to match any whitelist of blacklist item in a case insensitive comparison.
+Allows the value to match any whitelist or blacklist item in a case insensitive comparison.

 ```js
 const schema = Joi.string().valid('a').insensitive();